harness/developer-hub/docs/self-managed-enterprise-edition/deploy-with-kots/kubernetes-cluster-on-prem-kubernetes-cluster-setup.md

 helpdocs_is_published: true
 ---

-:::info note
+:::info

-This is an End of Life (EOL) notice for the KOTS installation method.
-This method will be in maintenance mode after May 31, 2023.
+This is an End of Life (EOL) notice for the KOTS install method.

-Maintenance mode means the following:

-- No new features will be added.
-- Security and bug fixes will continue to be made.

 :::